Argos, Peloponnese: Ecclesiastical history

 After Christianity became established in Argos, the first bishop documented in extant written records is Genethlius, who in 448 AD took part in the synod called by Archbishop Flavian of Constantinople that deposed Eutyches from his priestly office and excommunicated him.
 The next bishop of Argos, Onesimus, was at the 451 Council of Chalcedon.
 His successor, Thales, was a signatory of the letter that the bishops of the Roman province of Hellas sent in 458 to Byzantine Emperor Leo I the Thracian to protest the killing of Proterius of Alexandria.
 Bishop Ioannes was at the Third Council of Constantinople in 680, and Theotimus at the Photian Council of Constantinople (879).
 The local see is today the Greek Orthodox Metropolis of Argolis.

 Under 'Frankish' Crusader rule, Argos became a Latin Church bishopric in 1212, which lasted as a residential see until Argos was taken by the Ottoman Empire in 1463 but would be revived under the second Venetian rule in 1686.
 Today the diocese is a Catholic titular see.

 Geography

+Topography

+Argos consists of a plain of approximately 250 km² with mountains nearby in the West from which the rivers run down.
+The site has two prominent hills: Larisa and Aspida.